open-mmlab/mmaction2/docs/getting_started.md

 CUDA_VISIBLE_DEVICES=4,5,6,7 PORT=29501 ./tools/dist_train.sh ${CONFIG_FILE} 4
 ```

-If you use launch training jobs with slurm, you need to modify the config files (usually the 6th line from the bottom in config files) to set different communication ports.
+If you use launch training jobs with slurm, you need to modify `dist_params` in the config files (usually the 6th line from the bottom in config files) to set different communication ports.

 In `config1.py`,